 The reason the police may consider a charge under the criminal code is usually due to the seriousness of the accident, or the location of the accident.

-Usually, a charge of Fail to Stop at the Scene of an Accident is laid where a death, personal injury has occurred or the accident has occurred on private property.
+Usually, a charge of Fail to Stop at the Scene of an Accident is laid where there is:

 Fail to Remain under the Highway Traffic Act is normally laid by the police where there is only property damage involved.